 The Big Picture

 An EMP event is getting more and more likely, and the government knows it.
-The EMP commission report submitted to congress in 2004 indicated that 9 out of 10 Americans would die in the two years following a pulse.
+The EMP commission report submitted to Congress in 2004 indicated that 9 out of 10 Americans would die in the two years following a pulse.

-What are the long term consequences?
+What are the long-term consequences?
 A major EMP strike could shut down US power for 10 years.
 The entire grid would have to be rebuilt.
 It would cost the United States over $2 trillion in just the first year.

 I know that sounds like a great deal of money, but it is only .1% of the $2 trillion that would be spent in the first year after the blast.
 Despite how likely it is that this will happen, the government has no intention of doing the work to protect us all.

 The only advantage that the survivalists and preppers will have is that we will know what has happened when it happens.
 While other people are trying to call 911 or trying to finish their day at the office, we will be gathering supplies and bugging out or bugging in.

 Is that enough?
 Definitely not.
 Action needs to be taken on a larger scale to protect against this problem.
-If congress has known about this threat since 2004, then there is no excuse for being unprepared.
+If Congress has known about this threat since 2004, then there is no excuse for being unprepared.